superjimpupcake/PHPNativeJadeRenderer/README.md

 ## Usage:
 1.Globally Install the jade template native compiler using npm install -g jade

+  For more about npm, please see: http://npmjs.org/

 2.Write our main php file (assuming the jade is at /usr/local/bin/jade and PHP can run /usr/local/bin/jade with shell_exec function properly)

+For detail usage on Jade Template, please see: https://github.com/visionmedia/jade#readme

 ```php
 <?php